AVAILABLE ON DVD [REGION 1 ONLY]

-Demonia came just after A Cat In The Brain and was developed under the working title of Liza.
+Demonia came just after A Cat In The Brain and was developed by Fulci and Pierre Regnoli under the working title of Liza.
 Obviously closer to the films that made him famous, it was intended to be the most prestigious of the 1988-89-90 films, the one that was definitely going to get a good theatrical release, though I’m sure that fans would already have been dubious.
 Catriona McCall, who had become something of a scream queen legend due to her roles in Fulci’s classic City Of The Living Dead–The Beyond–House By The Cemetery trilogy, was asked to star, but turned it down, thereby not sullying her reputation, though by god the film could have done with somebody who could actually act as the female lead.
+Male star Brett Halsey then rewrote much of his dialogue, which makes one wonder how bad his original lines were.
 Most of it was shot in an area of Sicily where nearly every issue of the local paper would show a photograph of yet another victim of the Mafia.
 Shots of the ruins were done at Syracuse, the convent interior scenes filmed in a real Sicilian catacomb where hardly anything was altered by the film crew, the boxes, biers and niches containing real human remains [local tradition being to keep the ancestors on display] that you see on screen not being set dressing at all.
 For some reason Fulci thought the result to be “a wonderful movie” except for its photography, but few others did, the thing not getting even a minimal theatrical release, and not coming out on video till 1998 when it was only in some European countries and Japan.
 The first release in the US was the DVD from 2004.

 An opening camera track through part of the crypt to peer into a hole in the floor is a good beginning, after which we get a scene obviously intended to recall The Beyond’s opening, with villagers crucifying and setting alight some nuns, one of them getting nails through the wrists and neck in close-up, though the music is already a problem, as it would be for the majority of the rest of the film.
 It’s not so much that composer Giovanni Cristiani seems to be using the cheapest synthesiser around, it’s more that his noodlings often have little relation to what’s taking place on screen, as if they just recorded him improvising somewhere and then stuck the result onto the film soundtrack.
 We cut to a seance in America, and even some actual shots from City Of The Living Dead are replicated here.
 But we’re soon back in Sicily.
 Liza and Professor Evans don’t seem too bad despite Evans’s arrogant view of the locals, but as for the assistants, it’s another matter.
 They never seem to do anything at all during the day, then have noisy campfire parties at night trying to sing Molly Malone.
 Liza is soon distracted by the ruin of a monastery which overlooks the dig. ”It’s just that the ruins are so compelling, they give the feeling that something’s alive in them”.
 Meg Register just seems lost among all the shoddy lines that she has to deliver, performing the majority of her part with a very vacant expression, though it’s possible that she was just confused by the script.
 Her character appears to be possessed several times, but these moments lead nowhere, unless I’m wrong and it isn’t the spirits of the five executed nuns who soon start killing people – after locals have given warnings.